vishnubob/pixace/README.md

 # pixace

-![Part of a complete breakfast](https://raw.githubusercontent.com/vishnubob/pixace/media/media/ttt-collage.jpg)

-pixace is a pet project to experiment with modeling image data with [transformers](https://arxiv.org/abs/1706.03762).
+This is my pet project to experiment with modeling image data with [transformers](https://arxiv.org/abs/1706.03762).
 Since I only have access to a single 10GB GPU, my objective was to train a network that balanced complexity with quality.
 If necessity is the mother of invention, design constraints are the midwives.

+![Part of a complete breakfast](https://raw.githubusercontent.com/vishnubob/pixace/media/media/ttt-collage.jpg)

-Currently, it uses standard decoder-only transformer and reformer architectures provided by [trax](https://github.com/google/trax).
-In order to tackle the complexity of images, pixace reduces both the resolution and colorspace of each sample before using it for training.
-There a few design choices that went into this process, but here is the terse version:
+It uses standard decoder-only transformer and reformer architectures (language models) provided by [trax](https://github.com/google/trax).
+In order to tackle the complexity of images, pixace reduces both the resolution and colorspace of each image before using it for training.
+There a few design choices that went into this, but here is the terse version:

 1. Load an image, scale it down
 2. Convert to HSV colorspace